Ethical supplier mandate and ethical supplier threshold

 All officers conducting procurement on behalf of the Queensland Government will need to embed appropriate policy processes into all purchasing activities and procedures.
 This includes adding all necessary policy references and clauses into supplier contracts and ensuring the application of the Mandate and Threshold down the supply chain.

-- Check the register - Before proceeding with procurement, government buyers must check that suppliers are not subject to current penalties under the Mandate or Threshold.
-Procuring agencies must check the register before procuring, unless engaging a prequalified supplier, or completing a low-value threshold procurement.
+- Check the Procurement Compliance Portal – Before proceeding with procurement, government buyers must check that suppliers are not subject to current penalties under the Mandate or Threshold.
+Procuring agencies must ensure that suppliers are compliant before procuring, unless engaging a prequalified supplier or completing a low-value threshold procurement.

-- Investigate non-compliance - If government buyers are advised that a supplier may not have complied with the Threshold or breached the Mandate agencies are required to investigate.
+- Investigate non-compliance – If government buyers are advised that a supplier may not have complied with the Threshold or may have breached the Mandate, agencies are required to investigate.
 Guidance on this process will be available for buyers.

-On 1 July 2018, a Compliance Branch was established to audit and handle complaints about supplier compliance under the Buy Queensland approach.
-The Ethical Supply Team within this Branch administer the Ethical Supplier Mandate and Ethical Supplier Threshold.
+The Queensland Government Procurement Compliance Branch audits and handles complaints about supplier compliance under the Buy Queensland 2023 procurement approach.
+The Strategy and Coordination Unit within this Branch administers the Ethical Supplier Mandate and Ethical Supplier Threshold.
 Find out more about compliance.

 Read the Mandate and Threshold